Half a Decade of Open Access

 See CMA objects as part of a larger network of South Asian textiles in the Interwoven project.

-The Open Access collection can be used in incredibly varied and creative ways by other institutions, corporations, and individual creators.
-Almog Mizrahi’s 3D video of knights in armor atop horses, based on the publicly available photogrammetry of the CMA’s work Armor for Man and Horse with Völs-Colonna Arms, demonstrates this potential.
+The open access collection can be used in incredibly varied and creative ways by other institutions, corporations, and individual creators.
+Almog Mizrahi’s 3-D video of knights in armor atop horses, based on the publicly available photogrammetry of the CMA’s work Armor for Man and Horse with Völs-Colonna Arms, demonstrates this potential.
 The full video, including images of Mizrahi’s process, can be seen here.
 The way this project uses and builds on the CMA’s photogrammetry demonstrates how the images of and data associated with Open Access works has unlimited value for creative projects.

 Image